diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

 $$ S(t) + I(t) + R(t) = N $$

-And to make things even easier, lets represent it as proportions of the population rather than absolute counts:
+And to make things even easier, lets represent it as proportions of the population rather than absolutes:

 $$ S(t) + I(t) + R(t) = 1 $$